Calibrating image size

 Creating a calibration lookup table for different image sizes

 You likely will not always want to use the same resolution for all your samples.
-In this step you will create a calibration table that allows you to quickly choose the desired image resolution.
-Generating this table in advance is important because the hSI.objectiveResolution
+In this step you will create a calibration table that allows you to quickly choose the desired image resolution from BakingTray.
+This is done via a .yml

 The goal is to end up with a .yml